 Remember keeping a record by way of a diary can be vital in gaining a successful prosecution.

 Update for NSW tenants: A recent decision in the NSW Local Court in the case - Jean Whittlam v Sara Hannah & John Hannah Downing Centre Local Court 63913/11 ? means that landlords can now be held responsible for noise being made by noisy tenants.
 Mrs Whittlam took proceedings against the owners of the unit for orders pursuant to section 268(4) of the Protection of the Environment Operations Act 1997.
 The magistrate found that, in this case, the landlord was a person contributing to the noise of the occupier.
-See these links for more information Sydney Morning Herald, Flat Chat, Owners Bewhare of Noisy Tenants.
+See these links for more information Sydney Morning Herald, Owners Bewhare of Noisy Tenants.